jjyr/jjyr.github.com/_posts/2019-12-24-Build-CKB-contract-with-Rust-part-1.markdown

 ### create a project

 Let's initial a project template.
-Firstly we create two projects: `ckb-rust-demo` and `contract`.
+First, we create two projects: `ckb-rust-demo` and `contract`.
 The `ckb-rust-demo` used to put our tests code, and the `contract` used to put the contract code.

 ``` sh
 cargo new --lib ckb-rust-demo